ocpi/ocpi/terminology.md

 ### The Netherlands

-The dutch foundation, named [eViolin](http://www.eviolin.nl) keeps the registry for The Netherlands.
+The Dutch foundation, named [eViolin](http://www.eviolin.nl) keeps the registry for The Netherlands.

  * The list of operator IDs and provider IDs can be viewed on their website [eViolin/Leden](http://www.eviolin.nl/index.php/leden/).